Maddoxx88/gobeam/README.md

 # gobeam

-a file upload app powered by golang
+a file upload app powered by golang and nextjs